HydrixScripts/SkylineR34-FiveM-Ready/README.md

 Step 1.
 Remove all files out of resource lua folder so that only stream is in a folder

 Step 2.
-Create __resource.lua text file in the folder and copy and past the code below starting from resource manifest down to the last data_file.
+Create __resource.lua text file in the main folder so only stream has a folder delete old resource lua folder, then copy and paste the code below starting from resource manifest down to the last data_file.

 Step 3.
 Enjoy :)